 Leave Himeji at 4:26 p.m. – Arrive in Osaka at 5:28 p.m. | one train | Full ¥1,490 fare covered on JR Pass

 Day 12 | Osaka – Nara | Buddhist Monuments of Horyuji & Historic Monuments of Ancient Nara

 With one day trip to Nara you can knock two World Heritage Sites off your list: the Buddhist Monuments in the Horyuji area and the Historic Monuments of Ancient Nara.
-Horyuji is accessible either by bus (1 hour, ¥220, then a 20-minute walk) from Nara Station.
-There, you can see one of the country’s oldest temples, founded in 607 and separated into two main areas: the East and West precincts.
-The former houses the world’s oldest surviving wooden structures: a 5-story pagoda, main hall and the central gate, while the latter holds the Hall of Visions.
-Nara itself has a wider collection of sites to visit: the Nara Palace archaeological site, the five Buddhist temples including Todai-ji, the Kasuga-Taisha Shinto shrine and the Kasugayama Primeval Forest.
+Horyuji is accessible either by bus (1 hour, ¥760 or train (12 minutes on the Yamatoji Line, ¥220, then a 20-minute walk) from Nara Station.
+There, you can see one of the country’s oldest temples, founded in 607 and separated into two main areas: The East and West precincts.
+The former houses the world’s oldest surviving wooden structures: a five-story pagoda, main hall and the central gate, while the latter holds the Hall of Visions.
+Nara itself has a wider collection of sites to visit: the Nara Palace archaeological site, the five Buddhist temples including Todai-ji, the Kasuga-Taisha Shinto Shrine and the Kasugayama Primeval Forest.
 Check out our day guide to visiting Nara for all the details!

 Day 13 | Nara – Nachi – Tokyo | Sacred Sites and Pilgrimage Routes in the Kii Mountain Range

 Leave Nara at 8:37 a.m. – arrive in Nachi at 1:30 p.m. | three trains | Full ¥7,340 fare covered on JR Pass